-As part of the consideration used to acquire two companies, we have outstanding subordinated notes to the former owners.
-These notes had an outstanding balance of \$1.5 million as of March 31, 2017.
-In conjunction with the Shoffner acquisition in the first quarter of 2016, we issued a subordinated note to former owners with an outstanding balance of \$1.0 million as of March 31, 2017 that bears interest, payable quarterly, at a weighted average interest rate of 3.0%.
-The principal is due in equal installments in February 2018 and 2019.
-In conjunction with an acquisition in the fourth quarter of 2014, we issued a subordinated note to the former owners with an outstanding balance of \$0.5 million as of March 31, 2017 that bears interest, payable quarterly, at a weighted average interest rate of 2.5%.
-The principal is due in October 2017.
+As part of the consideration used to acquire three companies, we have outstanding notes to the former owners.
+These notes had an outstanding balance of \$15.8 million as of March 31, 2018.
+In conjunction with a small acquisition in the first quarter of 2018, we issued a subordinated note to former owners with an outstanding balance of \$1.0 million as of March 31, 2018 that bears interest, payable quarterly, at a weighted average interest rate of 2.5%.
+The principal is due in equal installments in January 2019 and 2020.
+In conjunction with the BCH acquisition in the second quarter of 2017, we issued a promissory note to the former owners with an outstanding balance of \$14.3 million as of March 31, 2018 that bears interest, payable quarterly, at a weighted average interest rate of 3.0%.
+The principal is due in equal installments in April 2020 and 2021.
+In conjunction with the Shoffner acquisition in the first quarter of 2016, we issued a subordinated note to former owners with an outstanding balance of \$0.5 million as of March 31, 2018 that bears interest, payable quarterly, at a weighted average interest rate of 3.0%.
+The principal is due in equal installments in April 2020 and 2021.
+In conjunction with the Shoffner acquisition in the first quarter of 2016, we issued a subordinated note to former owners with an outstanding balance of \$0.5 million as of March 31, 2018 that bears interest, payable quarterly, at a weighted average interest rate of 3.0%.
+The principal is due in equal installments in April 2020 and 2021.
+In conjunction with the Shoffner acquisition in the first quarter of 2016, we issued a subordinated note to former owners with an outstanding balance of \$0.5 million as of March 31, 2018 that bears interest, payable quarterly, at a weighted average interest rate of 3.0%.
+The principal is due in February 2019.